ArchitecturalDogSoftware/1N4/docs/CONTRIBUTING.md

 but here are some key rules:

 - All source files should be in the Rust file format (`.rs`).
+- Rust files are linted and formatted by [rust-analyzer](https://rust-analyzer.github.io/).
+  - For this project, it's preferred that you lint with [Clippy](https://doc.rust-lang.org/clippy/) instead of the regular cargo check command.
+    This can be configured by setting the `rust-analyzer.checkOnSave.command` option to `clippy`.
 - All types, fields, and methods should be fully documented, even if not part of the public API.
 - Logic should be easy to follow.